 Loading speed is now part of Google’s algorithm.
 A site redesign is the perfect opportunity to re-code, condense externally referenced files, and achieve faster load times.
 Be careful not to inadvertently increase loading speed time by adding images and objects without checking how quickly each one loads.

 Check loading speeds across a wide range of platforms including satellite as many loading speed problems multiply hugely at slower speeds when many people are accessing the server at a given moment that we have no control over.
-Check your website's average loading speed under "Performance" in Google Console.
+Check your website’s average loading speed under “Performance” in Google Webmaster Console.
 Google strongly recommends webmasters monitor site performance using Page Speed, YSlow, and WebPagetest.

 7) Be sure to keep spiders off the work-in-progress site